Osteomyelitis in Children

 - Before your visit, write down questions you want answered.

-- At the visit, write down the name of a new diagnosis, and any new medicines, treatments,
+- At the visit, write down the name of a

-or tests.
-Also write down any new instructions your provider gives you for your child.
+instructions your healthcare provider gives you for your child.

-- Know why a new medicine or treatment is prescribed and how it will help your child.
+- Know why a new medicine or treatment

 - Ask if your child’s condition can be treated in other ways.